lmaogoodcodenotreally/DOA6/README.md

 # DOA6
 **Modified binaries for Dead Or Alive 6 (Steam)**

+Note: I know the patch only works during gameplay, this will mostly not affect anything in MainMenu (except low res ofc)

 *Disclaimer:
 This is not the complete game but an unpacked version of `DOA6.exe`.
 It is essential to own a valid DOA6 copy for this to work.
 I do not take responsibility for the usage of this .exe.
 Its sole purpose is to modify the internal aspect ratio from `16:9` to `21:9` for widescreen support.